brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-Dgraal.LoopRotation=true` A non default optimization, will probably be default soon.
 - `-Dgraal.TuneInlinerExploration=1` Spend more time making inlining decisions.
 For Minecraft, we want the C2 compiler to be as slow and aggressive as possible.
 - Most other `-Dgraal` arguments are enabled by default, and are either there as a sanity check, for debugging or as a failsafe (if, for instance, someone unknowingly disables JVCMI with some other flag).
-- Most of the Java 8 flags simply bring it in line with Java 17 defaults.
+- Many Java 8 flags bring it in line with Java 17 defaults.

 Flags Under Consideration:
 ======
-- Increased code cache, but only if profiling with `-XX:+PrintCodeCache` suggests modded Minecraft fills up the code cache: https://docs.oracle.com/javase/8/embedded/develop-apps-platforms/codecache.htm
 - More aggressive inlining, via `-Dgraal.BaseTargetSpending=160` (default 120) in Graal and some other flags in OpenJDK.
 - OpenJDK flags which are disabled by default: `-XX:+AlignVector -XX:+OptoBundling -XX:+OptimizeFill -XX:+AlwaysCompileLoopMethods -XX:+EnableVectorAggressiveReboxing -XX:+EnableVectorSupport -XX:+OptoScheduling -XX:+UseCharacterCompareIntrinsics -XX:+UseCopySignIntrinsic -XX:+UseVectorStubs`
 - ~~`-Dgraal.LSRAOptimization=true`~~ seems to hurt performance